-This documentation describes one in a series of public use event files from the 2003 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
-Released as an ASCII data file (with related SAS and SPSS programming statements) and a SAS transport file, the 2003 Home Health public use file provides detailed information on home health events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Home Health event file can be used to make estimates of home health event utilization and expenditures for calendar year 2003.
-As illustrated below, this file consists of MEPS survey data obtained in the 2003 portion of Round 3, and Rounds 4 and 5 for Panel 7, as well as Rounds 1, 2, and the 2003 portion of Round 3 for Panel 8 (i.e., the rounds for the MEPS panels covering calendar year 2003).
+This documentation describes one in a series of public use event files from the 2004 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS and SPSS programming statements) and a SAS transport file, the 2004 Home Health public use file provides detailed information on home health events for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Home Health event file can be used to make estimates of home health event utilization and expenditures for calendar year 2004.
+The file contains 67 variables and has a logical record length of 299 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2004 portion of Round 3, and Rounds 4 and 5 for Panel 8, as well as Rounds 1, 2, and the 2004 portion of Round 3 for Panel 9 (i.e., the rounds for the MEPS panels covering calendar year 2004).